antrax2024/gurush/README.md

 **gurush** is a terminal application that allows you to interact with **AI language models** through a simple command-line interface.
 Ask questions and receive answers formatted with rich markdown.

+The name "gurush" combines "guru" (the oracle of wisdom) and "sh" (for shell), creating a digital wisdom oracle right in your terminal! 🧙 It's like having a wise mountain sage who lives in your command line, ready to share knowledge without requiring a trek to a distant peak.

 ## ✨ Features

 - 🧠 AI-powered responses using any OpenAI compatible API